======================================================================

 Kong'.
 The project's chief manager Takao Sawano brought a ColecoVision

-home to his family, impressed by its smooth graphics, which contrasts
+home to his family, who was impressed by its smooth graphics, which

-with the flicker and slowdown commonly seen on Atari 2600 games.
+contrasted with the flicker and slowdown commonly seen on Atari 2600

+games.
 Uemura said the ColecoVision set the bar for the Famicom.
-They wanted
+The

-to surpass it and match the more powerful 'Donkey Kong' arcade
+team, wanting to surpass the ColecoVision and match the more powerful

-hardware; they took a 'Donkey Kong' arcade cabinet to chip
+'Donkey Kong' arcade hardware, took a 'Donkey Kong' arcade cabinet to

-Picture Processing Unit (PPU) chip for the NES.
+Picture Processing Unit (PPU) chip for the Famicom.

 During development, Yamauchi directed engineers to reduce costs by